kelt-uva/SDA-Project-Group-9/README.md

 ### Running project
-Running the code for the project is as simple as running the notebook found in the notebooks folder.
-The graphs that are created in the notebook are also saved in the Graphs subfolder.
+Running the code for the project is as simple as running the notebooks found in the notebooks folder.

+`initial_visualizations.ipynb` creates and stores basic visualisations of the dataset.
+`Exploration + initial implementation.ipynb` contains the data processing and analysis.

+The graphs that are created in the notebooks are also saved in the Graphs subfolder.

 ## TODO: more info about project